Why can’t I mix the right colour?

 Colour Bias (purple-blue) + (orange-yellow)

 Option 2: Phthalo Blue + Hansa Yellow medium = bright green

-Complimentary colours are those that lie opposite each other on the colour wheel and will mute each other out, making it impossible to make a bright clear colour.
+Complementary colours lie opposite each other on the colour wheel and mute each other out, making it impossible to make a bright clear colour.